niquefa/gominirandgen/README.md

 # GoMiniRandGen

 Minimalistic random generator in go-lang almost pure imperative programming.
-Its a simple random utilities set of function to use in any project involving testing, data generation or artificial inteligence and much more I supose.
+Its a simple, easy to use random utilities set of functions to use in any project involving testing, data generation or artificial inteligence, and much more I supose.

 ## Getting Started